This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Nerve Injury Symptoms

-One of the most common types of birth injury is damage to the brachial plexus nerves, the nerves that control the movement and sensation in the arms.
-These nerves can easily be damaged when a child is emerging from the birth canal and is pulled too hard.
-It is most common in babies with a high birth weight or that present in breech position.
+One of the most common types of birth injury is damage to the brachial plexus nerves, which control the movement and sensation in the arms.
+These nerves can easily be damaged when a child emerges from the birth canal, and the doctor or midwife pulls too hard.
+It is most common in babies with high birth weight or in the breech position.

 Cerebral Palsy Symptoms

-Another common type of birth injury is cerebral palsy, which is most often caused by brain damage resulting from oxygen deprivation during birth.
-There is a lot of variety in the severity, and therefore the symptoms, of cerebral palsy.
-Depending on how extensive the brain damage is, a child with cerebral palsy may have a mild case with few symptoms or may suffer from debilitating symptoms.
+Another common type of birth injury is cerebral palsy, most often caused by brain damage resulting from oxygen deprivation during birth.
+Symptoms can vary in cerebral palsy.
+Depending on how extensive the brain damage is, a child with cerebral palsy may have a mild case with few signs or suffer from debilitating symptoms.

 Other symptoms that a child with cerebral palsy may have include vision and hearing problems, seizures, cognitive impairments, developmental disabilities, writhing, jerky, or uncontrollable movements, trouble with balance and coordination, and difficulty with fine motor skills.